What is Horizontal Integration?

 Court Order Allows Divestitures to Proceed (Source: Department of Justice)

-In contrast to horizontal integration, vertical integration refers to a merger among companies at different levels of the value chain, e.g. upstream or downstream activities.
+In contrast to horizontal integration, vertical integration refers to a merger between companies at different levels of the value chain, e.g. upstream or downstream activities.

 For instance, a car manufacturer merging with a producer of tires would be an example of vertical integration, i.e. the tire is a necessary input to the end product in a car production line.

-The distinction between horizontal and vertical integration is that the former occurs among similar competitors, whereas the latter takes place between companies at different stages in the value chain.
+The distinction between horizontal and vertical integration is that the former occurs among similar competitors, while the latter occurs between companies at different stages in the value chain.